Arts @ Council

 Public art serves to celebrate our heritage and cultural diversity by creating visual landmarks, which act as natural gathering places for local storytelling and information-sharing.
 Public art also enhances the visual experience for visitors and encourage emotional connections with our uniquely creative town.

-Hard copies of the Alice Springs Public Art Map are freely available from many visitor sites around town, or download one to your smart phone, here.
+Hard copies of the Alice Springs Public Art Map are freely available from Council reception or many visitor sites around town.

 Alice Springs Town Council also has a registry of public art in Alice Springs.
 If you would like more information on a specific art work or works, please contact Council.